-In case you like to explore unfamiliar places and cultures, you might enjoy visiting a museum while on vacation on Aruba.
-To get more information regarding each museum, you can click on the name.
+In case you like to expand your knowledge of other cultures and places, you should consider visiting a museum during your time on Aruba.
+To learn more information about each museum, try clicking on the name.

-The following chart provides a few details regarding some museums to consider on the island.
+The following table lists a few details regarding the available museums on the island.

 |Aruba Aloe Balm Museum||(297) 588-3222||1.5 mi.
 North of Downtown Oranjestad|

 |Aruba Model Train Museum||(297) 584-7321||0.8 mi.
 Southeast of Central Lagoville|